Namraj14/toast-event/README.md

-# toast-event
+## Toast Notifications in LWC

-Toasts provide immediate feedback to a user without disrupting their current task.
-The toast content is meant to be short and contextual, and provide the user with the information they need to know without getting in their way.
+Toasts are used to provide immediate feedback to users without disrupting their current tasks.
+They are commonly used in Lightning Web Components (LWC) to inform users about:

-Toasts inform users about the success or failure of actions, warnings, or other transient messages.

-Toasts let users know about important system events without getting in the way of their work.
+- Success or failure of actions
+- Warnings
+- Important system events
+- Other short-lived messages

+### Key Characteristics

+- **Non-intrusive**: Toasts do not interrupt user workflows.
+- **Contextual**: Content is short and relevant to the action performed.
-Toasts appear automatically or in response to user interaction.
+- **Automatic or Triggered**: Toasts may appear automatically or in response to user interactions.

-Toasts vanish after a specific time period or when the user closes them.
+- **Temporary**: Toasts disappear after a set period or when manually closed by the user.

+Use toast messages in your LWC projects to improve user experience and provide quick feedback.